PPO - Preferred Provider Organizations

 A PPO is a form of managed care, but it is more similar to a traditional "fee-for-service" type plan.
 PPOs contract with doctors, hospitals, and other providers to provide services for an agreed-upon charge.
-You may choose to use a doctor outside their network, but you will pay a higher co-payment.
-These plans are available statewide and some are available outside of California.
+You may choose to use a non-contracting doctor, but you will pay a higher co-payment (40% vs 20%) These plans are available statewide and some are available outside of California.

-Unlike an HMO, where a primary care physician directs all your care, a PPO allows you to select a provider and a specialist without referral.
-There are annual deductibles to meet before the plan will pay benefits and you are responsible for a certain percentage of the charges (co-payments).
-The plan pays the balance up to the agreed-upon amount.
+Unlike an HMO, where a primary care physician directs all your care, a PPO allows you to select a provider and a specialist without a referral.
+There are annual deductibles to meet before the plan will pay benefits, (other than doctor visits), and you are responsible for a certain percentage of the charges (co-insurance).
+The plan pays the balance up to the contracted amount.

 PORAC PPO (Unit 8 only)

-Health Plans are administered by the California Public Employee's Retirement System (CalPERS) calpers.ca.gov
+Health Plans are administered by the California Public Employee's Retirement System (CalPERS).

-Please refer to each Plan’s Evidence of Coverage (EOC) below for the exact terms and conditions of coverage.
+Please refer to each Plan’s Evidence of Coverage (EOC)for the exact terms and conditions of coverage.
 In case of a conflict between the summaries provided on this page and the Plan’s EOC, the EOC determines the benefits and coverage.

 Bargaining Unit 6, SETC (Trades), pay slightly less: -$5.00/-$10.00/-$20.00

-*Bargaining Unit 8, SUPA (Police) only, mat enroll in PORAC
+*Bargaining Unit 8, SUPA (Police) only, may enroll in PORAC

 ||Pharmacy manager for PERS Choice, PERS Select, PERS Care